BroadcomMFD/code4z/README.md

 * Start a debug session using Debugger for Mainframe.
 * Stop at designated breakpoints, displaying and changing any problematic code or variable values.
 * Use Data Editor for Mainframe to extend the test data in your VSAM files.
-* Run the debug session again.
+* Run the tests again.

 ## What’s New
 * 2022-04-28 - New extensions [Abend Analyzer for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.abend-analyzer) (version 1.0.0) and [Data Editor for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.data-editor-for-mainframe) (version 1.0.0) added to the Code4z package.